Omaro-IB/remotetv-fullstack-project/README.md

 ### Usage
 1. In `remotetv-fullstack-project/front/`, run `npm run preview -- --host` or `npm run preview -- --host --port 80` (requires admin)
 2. In `remotetv-fullstack-project/back/`, run `node index.js [--collection path/to/directory/] [--single path/to/directory] [--library path/to/json] [--...]`
 	  - Note that you may specify multiple `--collection`, `--single`, or `--library`
 3. Visit one of the links shown in step 1.
-Ensure your firewall is not blocking port 4173 (or 80 if specified) and port 8945.
+Ensure your firewall is not blocking port 4173 (or 80 if specified) or port 8945.

 ### Library JSON file format
 JSON library files may be specified with the `--library` option to manually specify (as opposed to relying on automatic file scanning) files, their metadata, and type.